 It may also be helpful if your co-signer is present, so that you can fill out everything at the same time.

-Here are some helpful step-by-steps when it comes to applying for a private student loan.
+Here are some helpful step-by-steps when it comes to the application process:

 - Interest Rate & Fee Disclosures – Take a look at each lender’s disclosures of potential interest rates and fees before you apply.